TiruvedulaMithun/551-ChatDB/README.md

 # 🔺 ChatDB

-**ChatDB** is a natural language interface for SQL and MongoDB databases.
-Ask questions like "List all hospitals in California" or "Add a new refugee case", and ChatDB figures out the right query for you and executes it in your local DBs.
+**ChatDB**  is an intelligent, schema-aware natural language interface (NLI) that supports both relational (PostgreSQL) and document-based (MongoDB) databases.
+Built using LangChain, OpenAI and Streamlit, it allows users to interact with real databases using plain English—for querying, updating, inserting, and deleting data.

 USC DSCI 551 – Spring 2025